 Water leaks throughout the home can be a source of serious water damage… and water damage is extremely costly to repair.
-Most homeowners assume water leakage is related to a problem issue, such as leaky faucets, damaged pipes, and more are common culprits, but did you know your air conditioner could actually be to blame?
+Most homeowners assume water leakage is related to a problem issue, such as leaky faucets, damaged pipes, or others.
+However -did you know your air conditioner could actually be to blame?
 In this blog, we’ll try to answer the question… why is my AC leaking?!

 The cooling system’s drip pan sits below the evaporator coils to catch condensation that forms on the coils during the cooling process.
 As heat is absorbed by refrigerant within the coils, air cools, which also causes moisture within the air to condense from vapor into liquid.
 Moisture forms on the coils and drips off into the drip pan and exits your air conditioner through the connected condensate drain line.